 From the start, I was conscious that there is no real tradition of proselytizing in Judaism and in fact, such an idea is anathema to the core beliefs of my religion.
-Traditionally we have believed that eventually all people will come to recognize the God of Israel as the One All-Powerful God of the Universe.
+Traditionally we have believed that eventually all people will come to recognize the God of Israel as the One All-Powerful God of the universe.
 It will either just dawn on people that Judaism is the one true religion or the converted will otherwise fulfill the seven universal commandments God gave to Noah.
-In Deuteronomy there is also the belief that Jews adhering to God’s commandments “will be proof of your wisdom and discernment to other peoples, who on hearing of all these laws will say, ‘Surely, that great nation is a wise and discerning people.’”
+There is also the belief in Deuteronomy that Jews adhering to God’s commandments “will be proof of your wisdom and discernment to other peoples, who on hearing of all these laws will say, ‘Surely, that great nation is a wise and discerning people.’”

 Some Jews feel that to encourage conversions would doom many converts to fail, in part because to convert, one must accept all 613 commandments of the Torah.
-Discouraging conversion in this way weeds out those who aren’t truly devout.
-Whatever the reason, the result is Judaism is one of the smaller worldwide religions: Paulicism and its offshoot Islam comprise well more than half the world’s population—almost 5 billion.
+Thus, discouraging conversion weeds out those who aren’t truly devout.
+Whatever the reason, the result is Judaism is one of the smaller worldwide religions: Paulicism and its offshoot Islam, comprise well more than half the world’s population—almost 5 billion.
 Judaism, claiming a mere 14 million adherents, doesn’t even make the top 10; it’s basically a rounding error religion.

 At 13, in my first post on Jewish.com, I asked, irreverently, “How’s that Chosen People thing going for you, Jews?
 Centuries of persecution and murder for our beliefs.
 Oppression and coercion and relegation to second-class status in society after society.
 It’s just not working out.”
 My young self’s soul cried out for a better solution.